CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_oop.md

 #### What kind of packages do you know under java.util.* ?
 Bring at least 3 examples.

-    java.util.Arrays
+    java.util.ArrayList
     java.util.HashMap
+    java.util.Set
     java.util.Scanner
-    java.util.Collections

 #### What are the access modifiers in Java?
 Which one could we use for class?

     Access modifiers in Java helps to restrict the scope of a class, constructor, variable, method or data member.
     There are four types of access modifiers available in Java:

-    # Default – No keyword required: When no access modifier is specified for a class, method or data member
-        – It is said to be having the default access modifier by default.
+    - Default – No keyword required: When no access modifier is specified for a class, method or data member – It is said to be having the default access modifier by default.
 Having default access modifier are accessible only within the same package.
         >> [default] - accessible to the class and package.
-    # Private - The methods or data members declared as private are accessible only within the class in which they are declared.
+    - Private - The methods or data members declared as private are accessible only within the class in which they are declared.
         Any other class of same package will not be able to access these members.
 Top level Classes or interface can not be declared as private, they apply only to nested classes.
         >> private - accessible to the classes only.
-    # Protected: The methods or data members declared as protected are accessible within the same package or sub classes in different packages.
+    - Protected: The methods or data members declared as protected are accessible within the same package or sub classes in different packages.
         >> protected - accessible to class, package, and subclasses.
-    # Public: The public access modifier has the widest scope among all other access modifiers.
+    - Public: The public access modifier has the widest scope among all other access modifiers.
         Classes, methods or data members which are declared as public are accessible from everywhere in the program.
         There is no restriction on the scope of a public data members.
         >> public - accessible to global.